Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 - [ ] Change the display property of at least one element.

 **Bootstrap**
-- [ ] Link bootstrap.css to your index.html file.
+- [ ] Link bootstrap to index.html file.
 - [ ] Create a *navigation bar* that includes your name as the *page title*, and at least two *links* including your github profile and linkedin profile.
 - [ ] Use at least two bootstrap tags or classes to style your nav bar.